Last Updated on February 22, 2023 by The Noms

 A great citrus cocktail that combines well with the bourbon whiskey.
 This Blood Orange Cocktail is a tasty mix!

-- 1.50 oz freshly squeezed blood orange juice
+- 1.50 ounces freshly squeezed blood orange juice

 - 2 dashes Angostura bitters